andwoo/andwoo/README.md

 ### Hi there 👋
 Welcome to my profile!
-I'm Andrew and I've been working in the software development since 2011.
-The start of my career I was working in game development and over time I've broadened my professional skills to include mobile and web development.
+I'm Andrew and I've been working in software development since 2011.
+The start of my career I was working in game development and over time I've broadened my professional skills to include mobile, tv and web development.

 ### Check me out my 👀
 - [Portfolio](https://amanley.com)